Count the number of women in the Producers

 tends to be less blatant.
 When a man has the power to get some of the most beautiful women on the planet to pole dance, he generally tends to use it.

-Of course, for skilled writers, their gender will not affect their ability to write a cast with well-developed female characters as well as male characters, or appeal to a female demographic.
+Of course, for skilled writers, their sex will not affect their ability to write a cast with well-developed female characters as well as male characters, or appeal to a female demographic.
 They will write their female characters as actual people rather than including them because they have to or to make an Anvilicious

 point, and while Fanservice